pavoni/pyloopenergy/README.md

     >> le.terminate()

 Notes:
  1. Data is fetched asynchronously, so `le` may not be populated if you `electricity_useage` straight after creating it.
-The API provides callback functions on update (add details here).
+The API provides callback functions on update (there is a simple example below).
  2. It can take 15s to terminate the monitoring thread after calling `terminate`.